rhertzog/distro-tracker/docs/setup/mailbot.rst

 Mails received to ``DISTRO_TRACKER_CONTROL_EMAIL`` address should be piped to the ``control_process`` command.
-A way to set this up in Exim would be to create a new alias for the local part of the control email address and set it to point to the user who owns the PTS application.
+A way to set this up in Exim would be to create a new alias for the local part of the control email address and set it to point to the user who owns the Distro Tracker application.
 That user should have a ``.forward`` file in his home directory which includes the directive to pipe incoming email to the command.

-For example, if the ``DISTRO_TRACKER_CONTROL_EMAIL`` is set to ``control@distro_tracker.debian.net`` and the system user which owns the application is called ``pts`` the contents of ``/etc/aliases`` should include the following line::
+For example, if the ``DISTRO_TRACKER_CONTROL_EMAIL`` is set to ``control@distro_tracker.debian.net`` and the system user which owns the application is called ``dtracker`` the contents of ``/etc/aliases`` should include the following line::

-   control: pts
+   control: dtracker

 And the ``.forward`` file should be::

    | python path/to/manage.py distro_tracker_control

-Mails received at ``DISTRO_TRACKER_CONTACT_EMAIL`` should be saved or forwarded to the PTS administrators.
+Mails received at ``DISTRO_TRACKER_CONTACT_EMAIL`` should be saved or forwarded to the Distro Tracker administrators.
 This can be done by adding an additional alias to ``/etc/aliases/``.
 For example, if ``DISTRO_TRACKER_CONTACT_EMAIL`` is set to ``owner@distro_tracker.debian.net``, the line in the aliases file would be::